 Original data of Fig. 6c:MiR-363-3p Expression profiles of candidate miRNAs in patients with SA, NSTE-ACS, and STEMI.
 The three candidate miRNAs were evaluated by qRT-PCR using 56 samples.
 (XLSX 15 kb)

-Original data of Fig. 7: Expression profiles of miR-941 in patients with and without ACS.
-(XLSX 15 kb)
+Table 4-ROC curve: Original data of ROC curve analysis of miR-941 expression in patients with ACS and STEMI.
+(XLSX 12 kb)

 Open Access This article is distributed under the terms of the Creative Commons Attribution 4.0 International License (http://creativecommons.org/licenses/by/4.0/), which permits unrestricted use, distribution, and reproduction in any medium, provided you give appropriate credit to the original author(s) and the source, provide a link to the Creative Commons license, and indicate if changes were made.
 The Creative Commons Public Domain Dedication waiver (http://creativecommons.org/publicdomain/zero/1.0/) applies to the data made available in this article, unless otherwise stated.